 Sometimes getting one is really difficult.
 I’ve been asked to write testimonials for people I’ve worked with and it’s hard!
 Instead, we’ve found writing down a client’s comments after a positive discussion and then sending it to them asking for their approval to use their statements to be the most effective.

 When someone else basically writes it for me after speaking with me, it’s easy to just reply “approved!”
-It is in my own words, and expresses what I wanted to say as part of a conversation rather then having fight writers block.
+It is in my own words and expresses what I wanted to say as part of a conversation rather than having to fight writer’s block.